blendbyte/CoyoteCert/README.md

 ->challenge(new MyTlsAlpn01Handler())
 ```

-> **Note:** TLS-ALPN-01 validates on port 443 only and does not require port 80.
-It is supported by Caddy, nginx (with the ACME plugin), and HAProxy.
-Wildcard certificates are not supported; use DNS-01 for those.
+> **Note:** TLS-ALPN-01 runs on port 443 only and doesn't touch port 80.
+It works with Caddy, nginx (ACME plugin), and HAProxy.
+Wildcards aren't supported; use DNS-01 for those.

 ---

 ## DNS-01 providers

-CoyoteCert ships built-in DNS-01 handlers for six providers.
-Every handler extends `AbstractDns01Handler`, which runs a post-deploy propagation check by default and exposes three fluent controls:
+Six built-in DNS-01 handlers, all extending `AbstractDns01Handler`, which runs a post-deploy propagation check by default.
+Three fluent controls let you tune the behaviour:

 ```php
 // All return a new immutable instance.